pairasolutions/paira-starter/readme.txt

 * Fix the broken sidebar in the search.php

 = 1.2 - Nov 23, 2016 =
-* Change the theme name to WP Bootstrap Starter
+* Change the theme name to Paira Starter

 = 1.0 - Nov 13, 2016 =
 * Initial release